Decades of discovery set to revolutionise healthcare

 The cost of sequencing genomes has fallen dramatically, while the speed and accuracy of the next generation of sequencing technologies has increased.

-Of all the products developed by ONT, the MinION DNA sequencer is perhaps the most well-known.
-It is tiny, portable, and relatively cheap thanks to being the size and weight of a chocolate bar, powered by a laptop USB cable, and costing $1,000.
-For comparison, a DNA sequencing machine produced by a rival company using different technology, is the size of a washing machine and costs about $750,000.
+The MinION DNA sequencer is tiny, portable, and relatively cheap thanks to being the size and weight of a chocolate bar, powered by a laptop USB cable, and costing $1,000.
+For comparison, a DNA sequencing machine produced by a rival company using different technology is the size of a washing machine and costs about $750,000.
 The MinION DNA sequencer quite literally brings the power of modern genomics to the palm of your hand; it’s small size and low cost means that it can be used in a variety of settings, ranging from small clinics to the field.

-A recent study published in 2016 assessed the MinION’s sequencing performance against two machines currently available on the market and reported good agreement on accuracy across all three technologies.
-The MinION platform is under continuous improvement thanks to continuous field-testing by researchers and the spirit of open development embraced by ONT; sequencing data, software improvements and sample preparation protocols are being shared on the internet between researchers, forming a ‘nanopore sequencing community’.
+A study published in 2016 assessed the MinION’s sequencing performance against two machines currently available on the market and reported good agreement on accuracy across all three technologies.
+The MinION platform is constantly improving through a multi-million pound industry R&D programme and field-testing by academic researchers; sequencing data, software improvements and sample preparation protocols are being shared on the internet between researchers, forming a ‘nanopore sequencing community’.

 The West African Ebola virus outbreak in 2013 was the largest on record, responsible for nearly 30,000 infections and almost 12,000 deaths.
 Because the Ebola virus has a rapid but constant mutation rate, during a prolonged epidemic it is possible to identify distinct sub-lineages of the virus.
 By sequencing Ebola genomes from newly diagnosed patients, the team could chart the source of new infections.
 If two people had identical strains of the virus, it was likely that they infected each other or at least they are nearby links on the same transmission chain.
 By attributing fresh diagnoses to existing clusters of the disease, the team could help local health workers identify the routes through which the virus was spreading, and develop effective strategies for stopping it.